Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 Now that we have a number of instances running, we need to create our cluster by writing some meaningful configuration to the nodes.

-If you are using KeyDB 5, this is very easy to accomplish as we are helped by the KeyDB Cluster command line utility embedded into `keydb-cli`, that can be used to create new clusters, check or reshard an existing cluster, and so forth.
+If you are using KeyDB 5 or higher, this is very easy to accomplish as we are helped by the KeyDB Cluster command line utility embedded into `keydb-cli`, that can be used to create new clusters, check or reshard an existing cluster, and so forth.

 To create your cluster for KeyDB 5 with `keydb-cli` simply type: